Kemsthefirst/Flood-Prediction/README.md

 Conclusion

-Forecasts indicate variable flood risks, with peaks in February and July 2025.
-Proactive management and preparedness are essential for improving flood resilience in Lagos State.
+The analysis indicates a significant flood risk in Lagos State for the remaining months of 2024, peaking in September.
+Variable risks continue into mid-2025, with significant peaks in February and July.
+Proactive flood management and preparedness are essential for community safety.